mperezjigato/reportsweakly/week8v006.md.md

  ![](Ag2PdO2.png)

-Finally, the modulated structure of the plagioclase feldspar CaxNa1-xAl1+xSi3-xO8 is shown below [^4].
+Finally, the modulated structure of the plagioclase feldspar CaxNa1-xAl1+xSi3-xO8 solid solution is shown below [^4].
 This represents the textbook example of a solid solution.

  ![](plagioclasefeldspar.png)